Boiler Maintenance

 Description

-The Department of Defense, specifically the Department of the Air Force, is seeking qualified small businesses to provide boiler maintenance services at Fairchild Air Force Base in Washington.
-The contractor will be responsible for comprehensive management and maintenance of hydronic and steam boilers, including preventive and corrective maintenance, operational attendance, and compliance with Air Force regulations.
-This service is critical for ensuring the functionality and safety of heating systems essential for base operations.
+The Department of Defense, specifically the Department of the Air Force, is seeking small businesses to provide boiler maintenance services at Fairchild Air Force Base in Washington.
+The contractor will be responsible for comprehensive management and maintenance of hydronic and steam boilers, ensuring compliance with Air Force regulations, conducting preventive and corrective maintenance, and maintaining operational logs and quality control programs.
+This contract is crucial for maintaining the functionality and safety of heating systems essential for base operations.
 Proposals are due by May 14, 2025, and interested parties should contact Michael Salone at michael.salone@us.af.mil or Paul Blais at paul.blais@us.af.mil for further information.

 Point(s) of Contact